LucaOonk/Ekahau-Visualization-Template-Generator/README.md

 For more information on where to use the output in your template visit: https://support.ekahau.com/hc/en-us/sections/115001529668-Template-Reporting

+You can download the MacOS executable by downloading this project and by going to the Releases folder.

 Disclaimer: I am not in any way affiliated with Ekahau.
 I created ths software just to make the creation of Word Templates much easier and more reliable.

 Buy me a coffee